Honoring our Aina

 1996

-A special permit granted to the original Hamakua Energy plant in 1996 (SPP 96-12), which affirmed that the power plant is “consistent with the goals, policies and standards of the General Plan.”
+A special permit granted to the original Hamakua Energy plant in 1996 (SPP 96-12) affirmed the power plant is “consistent with the goals, policies and standards of the General Plan.”

 2008:

-In 2008, comprehensive archaeological investigations of our property were conducted in the ahupuaa of Nienie and Papuaa in the Hamakua District to determine if significant historic properties exist within the perimeter of our property.
+In 2008, comprehensive archaeological investigations of our property were conducted in the ahupuaa of Nienie and Papuaa in the Hamakua District to determine if significant historic resources exist within the perimeter of our property.
 These archaeological investigations also met the requirements of the State Historic Preservation Division of the Hawaii Department of Land and Natural Resources.
 The purpose of these investigations was to make recommendations to mitigate the impact of future construction activities upon potentially significant historic resources.
-A site surface survey showed there was only modem debris less than 50 years of age and the consultants determined that no properties of significance to the interests of historic preservation were present.
+A site surface survey showed there was only modem debris less than 50 years of age and the consultants determined that no resources of significance to historic preservation were present.

 2017

-Since the land was previously the site of Hamakua Sugar Company Haina Mill, which was previously used to process sugarcane into raw sugar before closing in 1994, another archeological study, conducted in 2017, showed there are no archaeological resources in this area.
+Another archeological study, conducted in 2017, showed there are no archaeological resources in this area.
+The land was previously the site of Hamakua Sugar Company’s Haina Mill, which was previously used to process sugarcane into raw sugar before closing in 1994.

-Click the links below to view assessment study:
+Click the links below to view the most recent study:

 We invite you to join us as we shape Hawaii Island’s energy future together.